Eligible fisheries for MSC certification

-The MSC was set up to help secure supplies, now and into the future, from wild-capture fisheries.
-Any wild-capture freshwater and marine fishery can be assessed against the MSC standard but pure aquaculture fisheries are not within the scope of the MSC assessment.
+Any wild-capture marine or freshwater fishery can be assessed against the MSC Fisheries Standard but pure aquaculture fisheries are not within the scope of MSC assessment.

 Enhanced fisheries and the MSC